Q - How do I liquidate (encash) an investment at a specific event or in a given year of a plan?

 Invested funds and savings will normally remain on deposit until needed to fulfill expenses.
 However, the maturity of structured products could be scheduled using transfers or planned withdrawals.

-For savings and all other types of investments you could either:
+For savings and all other types of investments you would add an event to the timeline to coincide with when the maturity occurs.
+Then you could either:

 - Use the Transfers / Additional Contributions panel to transfer all available funds at said event into another account, such as your client's default cash account.

-- Use the Step Up / Step Down panel and step up withdrawals to Maximum at a given event.
-This would empty the fund into the cash flow as surplus, where it may or may not be saved.
+- Use the Planned Withdrawals screen to schedule a withdrawal at the given event.
+This would empty the fund into the cash flow as surplus, where it can be used to fund expenses.

 First, add an event to the timeline to use when scheduling a liquidation.